-- --Confront the dreaded speech anxiety and raise your comfort level - --Improve your vocal delivery, articulation, poise and physical animation - --Logically reorganize your thoughts to motivate and persuade - --Edit yourself to adapt to the 'clock', using fewer words/better words - -- Creatively impart information to engage your audience - --Use visuals sparingly, correctly, and effectively - --Persuasively support your point of view through weekly dialogue - --Convey your passion on a subject to avoid the 'wooden syndrome' - --Answer audience questions and address relevant issues in a variety of situations - --Speak up in random impromptu situations on issues of the day - -- Understand and critique presentations as an audience member - --Be aware that everything you say and do may be 'on the record' - --Stop rambling and start connecting every time you speak and communicate
+- --Confront the dreaded speech anxiety and raise your comfort level - --Improve your vocal delivery, articulation, poise and physical animation - --Logically reorganize your thoughts to motivate and persuade - --Edit yourself to adapt to the 'clock', using fewer words/better words - --Creatively impart information to engage your audience - --Use visuals sparingly, correctly, and effectively - --Persuasively support your point of view through weekly dialogue - --Convey your passion on a subject to avoid the 'wooden syndrome' - --Answer audience questions and address relevant issues in a variety of situations - --Speak up in random impromptu situations on issues of the day - -- Understand and critique presentations as an audience member - --Be aware that everything you say and do may be 'on the record' - --Stop rambling and start connecting every time you speak and communicate

 Course specifics: You will be called upon to deliver several different types of realistic presentations during the semester.
 You will be required to provide a hard copy of every assignment to be turned in, even if you don't present on a particular day.
 At times you will also be asked to critique others' presentations and are asked to be fair-minded in your assessments.
-Each week you will also participate in a segment entitled "Newsworthy/Cringeworthy"-bringing examples and discussing visible public speakers who have made a positive or negative impression on you in any type of communication.
-You should come prepared every week and actively engage in discussion.
+Most weeks you will also participate in a segment entitled "Newsworthy/Cringeworthy"-providing real examples and discussing visible public speakers who have made a positive or negative impression on you in any type of communication.
+You should come prepared to actively engage in discussion.
 There will also be random "Lightning Rounds" of impromptu mini-speeches on topics of the day.
-There is no right or wrong here, just your observations and opinions.
-These portions of class will be factored into your final grade; everyone is highly encouraged to actively participate.
+Everyone must actively participate in all discussions as part of your overall grade.

 Special note: There is no required textbook for this class.
 Therefore, it is imperative that you take complete notes in class every week in handwritten form in a notebook.
-Laptops will not be allowed for note taking, as it can be distracting.
-(You will be allowed to use them when you prepare for specific presentations, I will advise.)
-Many topics will be covered at a fairly rapid pace.
-Your weekly attendance is mandatory.
-If you absolutely cannot attend, you must let me know immediately as it may impact your overall grade.
+Laptops will not be allowed for note taking.
+You will be allowed to use them when you prepare for specific presentations, I will advise.

+Your attendance is mandatory.
+If you absolutely cannot attend, you must let me know prior to the start of class as it may impact your overall grade.
 It is your responsibility to seek out a classmate regarding material covered that day.
-You must still turn in all assignments by the designated deadline, even if you are unable to attend class for a specific reason.
+You must still turn in all assignments by the designated deadline, even if you are unable to attend class for a specific legitimate reason.